 Stacy Klein is a radical visionary who came to the realization that she could not find a place among institutionalized formalities or rigid identities to create her art.
 Through a Kabbalistic and mystical world lens, she visualizes in dreams and dimensions of hidden territories.
 Consequently in 1982, Stacy Klein became the Founding Artistic Director of Double Edge Theatre (DE) in Boston, Massachusetts.
 This new Ensemble was established to challenge the boundaries of perception and open new worlds at the crossroads of creativity, imagination, environment, and performance.
 She is also the founder of the Farm, a center of Art, Living Culture, and Art Justice.
-Over the 40 years of DE, Stacy's work with the Center has been written about in numerous publications and received awards, among them the prestigious Doris Duke Artist Award for artists who have transformed their field.
+Stacy's work with the Center has been written about in numerous publications and received awards, among them the prestigious Doris Duke Artist Award for artists who have transformed their field.
+She is now the Vision Strategist and Artistic Director Emerita of DF.

-The Double Edge Ensemble has joined Klein in assuming responsibility for the art making, vision and survival needs of the theatre, as well as having a role in Board membership.
+The Double Edge Ensemble assumes responsibility for the art making, vision and survival needs of the theatre, as well as having a role in Board membership.
 Together, the Ensemble, hailing from Argentina, Bulgaria, England and the United States, lead the Art, Living Culture, and Art Justice initiative of the theatre.
 The growth of Double Edge, since its founding as a small ensemble of women, has led to the creation of a permanent Company / Staff working with the Ensemble -- including production, design, food systems, farming, administration, and resident artists / musicians / designers.
 DE also works with long-term artistic collaborators in areas of theatre design, carpentry, music, dramaturgy, performing, culture, and artists-in-residence.
-Our cultural endeavors have also been the life work for many of us.
-With tenures ranging from 6 to 40 years, we have been advancing equity, justice, and the artistic vitality of our rural region.
+Our cultural endeavors have also been the life work for many of us and we have been advancing equity, justice, and the artistic vitality of our rural region.